 As Project Managers, we can add real value here.

-Our role is to maintain that linkage; we need to understand the business needs and drivers, and tie project outputs specifically to them.
+Our role is to maintain the linkage between planned benefits and outcomes/delivery.
+We need to understand the business needs and drivers, and tie project outputs specifically to them.
 We need to tie every project output back to the Business Case, providing a direct link between deliverables and tangible benefits.

 With that in mind, when we think about Benefits Management two big hurdles jump out at us: